 Do you want your kids to be successful?
-Well, there is no foolproof way to ensure that, but that doesn’t mean you can’t increase their odds.
+Although there is no foolproof way to ensure that, it doesn’t mean you can’t increase the odds of them succeeding.

-When I was growing up my parents did a lot of things throughout my childhood that helped spearhead me into success.
-These things weren’t done intentionally, but if you replicate them with your kids, I think you’ll be able to increase their odds of success.
+When I was growing up, my parents did a lot of things that helped spearhead me into success.
+These things weren’t done intentionally, but if you replicate them with your kids, I think you’ll be able to increase their odds of success as well.

 Pick your friends wisely

 My parents are big discriminators.
-No, not against a specific race, but they hate dumb people.
-When I was growing up they always encouraged me to hang out with the smart kids.
-They never allowed me to hang out with kids that just wanted to mess around because they felt that I would develop bad habits from them.
+No, not against a specific race.
+They hate dumb people.
+When I was growing up, they always encouraged me to hang out with the smart kids.
+They never allowed me to hang out with kids that just wanted to mess around because they felt that I would pick up bad habits from them.

 Education is everything

-In my family you only had one responsibility as a kid.
-It wasn’t to keep your room clean or to help around in the house, but it was to do well in school.
+In my family, you only had one responsibility as a kid.
+It wasn’t to keep your room clean or to help around in the house.
+It was to do well in school.
 Education was so important in my family that during my summer vacation my parents would give me homework to complete every day.

-Most of the homework that they gave me was math related, which sucked, but it came in handy in the future.
-As the only thing I am really good at other than counting money, is solving problems.
+Most of the homework they gave me was math-related, which sucked.
+It did come in handy in the future as the only thing I am really good at, other than counting money, is solving problems.
 And if I didn’t spend as many hours as I did doing math homework, I probably wouldn’t be a good problem solver.

 The best cartoons are on CNBC

-Technically CNBC doesn’t have any cartoons, but that was the channel I used to watch every morning before I went to school.
-It wasn’t that I enjoyed watching it, instead my parents loved the stock market so much that the TV was always tuned to CNBC.
+Technically, CNBC doesn’t have any cartoons, but that was the channel I used to watch every morning before I went to school.
+It wasn’t that I enjoyed watching it.
+It’s that my parents loved the stock market so much that the TV was always tuned to CNBC.

 From the day I started elementary school to the day I went off to college, CNBC was on every morning.
-And even though I hated CNBC, you end up picking up a few things here and there.
-Such as how profit is much more important than revenue or that you can make a profit by trading currency.
+And even though I hated CNBC, I ended up picking up a few things here and there.
+For example, I learned that profit is much more important than revenue or that you can make a profit by trading currency.

 Money doesn’t grow on trees

-Throughout my childhood I was able to save up to $1000, which isn’t too shabby for a young kid.
-And although I never really used that money for anything, it taught me that value of having a bank balance.
+Throughout my childhood, I was able to save up to $1,000, which isn’t too shabby for a young kid.
+Although I never really used that money for anything, it taught me the value of having a bank balance.

-You never know when the shit hits the fan, so you should always save money… especially in business.
-Because when times are bad, at least you won’t have to close your doors.
+You never know when the shit will hit the fan, so you should always save money, especially in business.
+That way, when times are bad, at least you won’t have to close your doors.

 Financial statements are meant to be shared

 Very few of my friends know about their parents’ financial situation.
-Throughout my childhood my parents always shared with me how much money they made, how much savings they had, and any losses or gains they encountered through the stock market.
+Throughout my childhood, my parents always shared with me how much money they made, how much savings they had, and how much of any losses or gains they encountered through the stock market.

 The cool part about knowing your parents finances as a child is that it lets you know what you need to do.
 Should you be getting a job and helping out or should you be thinking about ways to invest their money?

-Luckily enough I didn’t need to get a job, and although my parents weren’t the richest people out there it didn’t stop me from thinking about how I could make more money from their money.
-For example, one thing I dreamed about was to own a Taco Bell… which my parents always encouraged.
+Luckily enough, I didn’t need to get a job, and although my parents weren’t the richest people out there, it didn’t stop me from thinking about how I could make more money from their money.
+For example, one thing I dreamed about was to own a Taco Bell – an idea my parents always encouraged.

-As I mentioned above, my parents aren’t poor or rich.
+As I mentioned above, my parents are neither rich nor poor.
 They fit somewhere right in the middle.
-So when I was growing up they didn’t ask me to pay for my clothes, food, car, or even college tuition.
+So, when I was growing up, they didn’t ask me to pay for my clothes, food, car, or college tuition.

-Although it seems like things were just handed to me on a silver platter, I wasn’t spoiled too much.
+Although it seems like things were just handed to me on a silver platter, I wasn’t spoiled.
 For example, I never had the latest gaming system or a TV in my bedroom.

-I know spoiling your child sounds like a bad thing, but it allows them to take more risks in life.
+I know, spoiling your children sounds like a bad thing, but it allows them to take more risks in life.
 You just have to be careful and not spoil them too much.